-Cheesy Ham And Potato Casserole
+Layered Ham And Potato Casserole

 This post may contain affiliate links.
 Please read the disclosure policy.

-The humble ham potato casserole is one of our favorite dinner ideas rivaled perhaps only by our Scalloped Potatoes and Ham and Ham and Cheese Pasta Bake recipes.
+The humble ham potato casserole is one of our favorite dinner ideas rivaled only by our Scalloped Potatoes and Ham and Ham and Cheese Pasta Bake recipes.
 We’ve used sliced ham, but you can easily substitute leftover ham from a holiday feast when available.

 To make it, start with a square casserole dish.
 It can be pyrex, enamel ware or an aluminum cake pan.
-Add separate layers of sliced potatoes, ham, and cheese two times each, followed by the parsley and grated cheese on top.
+Add alternating layers of sliced potatoes, ham, and cheese two times each, followed by the parsley and grated cheese on top.

 It’s important to pick the right potato for it to cook nicely.
 The best potatoes for casseroles are low starch varieties such as red potatoes or thin-skinned white potatoes.
 They have a waxy texture and won’t fall apart while cooking.
 Avoid starchy baking potatoes like Idahos or russets.